heygrady/blog/src/pages/2017-07-17-announcing-fetch-actions/index.md

 ```

 ## Bring your own `fetch`
 Fetch isn't available in every environment ([browser support](http://caniuse.com/fetch)).
 It's very common for web applications to use the [`whatwg-fetch` polyfill](https://github.com/github/fetch).
 If your app runs in node or react-native, you might enjoy a platform agnostic polyfill, like [`fetch-everywhere`](https://github.com/lucasfeliciano/fetch-everywhere).
-If you wanted to use a library like [axios](https://github.com/mzabriskie/axios) or [superagent](https://github.com/visionmedia/superagent), you could supply `fetchAction` with a completely fake `fetch` function.
+If you wanted to use a library like [axios](https://github.com/mzabriskie/axios) or [superagent](https://github.com/visionmedia/superagent), you could supply `fetchAction` with a completely *fake* `fetch` function.

-**Note:** This initial version of fetch-actions is designed with fetch in mind.
-In specific, it expects [Requests](https://developer.mozilla.org/en-US/docs/Web/API/Request) and [Responses](https://developer.mozilla.org/en-US/docs/Web/API/Response) to match the fetch API.
+**Note:** This initial version of fetch-actions is designed with [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) in mind.
+In specific, fetch-actions expects that the supplied `fetch` function will receive a [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) and return a promise that resolves to a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response).
+If you are replacing fetch with some other AJAX library you will need to take this into account.

-Below is a contrived example where you can supply whatever you want for fetch.
-You'll have the best results if you conform to the fetch standard.
-Fetch-actions supplies fetch with a Request object and expects to receive a promise that resolves to a Response.
+Below is a contrived example where you can supply *whatever you want* for `fetch`.

 ```js{5-8,11}
 import { createFetchAction } from 'fetch-actions'